TechNetDemo/l-was/README.md

 ## Build Hello World App Image

-The format of docker images consist of username/image_name:tag_name
+The format of docker images consist of `username/image_name:tag_name`

-In Public Docker Registry, image naming convention is restricted to a two level hierarchy like username/image_name.
+In Public Docker Registry, image naming convention is restricted to a two level hierarchy like `username/image_name`.

 Docker Tag represents a specific version of image.
-It’s not mandatory to specify docker tag, but it will assign "latest" as tag_name when you leave it blank.
+It’s not mandatory to specify docker tag, but it will assign `latest` as tag_name when you leave it blank.

     docker build -t username/image_name:tag_name .